What is a MOOC and how do they work?

 Online learning isn't for everyone, and MOOCs tend to be most popular among graduates seeking to top up their knowledge on a subject to progress in their careers.

 However, that's not to say that current students can't benefit from them.
-If your CV is looking a bit thin, having some extracurricular learning on there to show you're actively keen to learn outside of your field will impress graduate employers.
+If your CV is looking a bit thin, having some extracurricular learning on there helps.
+Showing you're actively keen to learn outside of your field will impress graduate employers.

 To keep things simple, here's a list of some of the reasons you might want to give it a try (and reasons why MOOCs might not be for you).